- Emerson’s Commitment to Non-Discrimination

 Any person who receives a report of harassment or discrimination from a student, faculty, staff or other College community member, or who otherwise knows or has reason to believe that a student, faculty, staff or other College community member has been subjected to harassment or discrimination, must report the information promptly.

 The only exception to the reporting requirement is that persons designated by Emerson as ‘confidential’ reporting options need not share information that they receive in confidence, except if they are required to do so under law, such as the obligation to report knowledge of child abuse, or belief that a person poses an imminent and ongoing threat of harm to a person or persons.
-Information concerning the contact information for confidential resources and support options is available in the Sexual Misconduct Policy at Section V, Part C.
+Information concerning the contact information for confidential resources and support options is available in the Power-based Interpersonal Violence Policy at Section V, Part C.

 Timeliness in Reporting